ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

    - A token-authenticated request specifies the storage alias of the `inbox` bucket in question
    - FIS gets the `FileUploadReports` which match the requested storage alias and have `inspection_result=None`
    - FIS returns the list of `FileUploads` corresponding to the `FileUploadReports`
-3. (`GET`) Serve `InspectionResults` for a given file ID
+3. (`GET`) Serve `InspectionReport` for a given file ID
    - A token-authenticated request supplies a file ID as a path parameter.
    - FIS finds the existing `FileUploadReport` in its database, raising an error if it doesn't find it (should be translated to a 404 response but logged within the service as an error).
-   - Returns the subset of the `FileUploadReport` corresponding to the `InspectionResults` model structure.
+   - Returns the subset of the `FileUploadReport` corresponding to the `InspectionReport` model structure.
 This is done to reduce the number of places that the secret ID is communicated, as well as the irrelevant box ID.
 4. (`POST`) Accept interrogation results
    - A token-authenticated request contains information about a completed file interrogation.
 The information includes the following fields:
      - `file_id`